-	I drift to thoughts of Klingons and their concept of an honourable death and I know now that there will be nothing honourable or noble about mine.
-It’s painful, cold and lonely, with only my sad memories and thoughts of wasted time to see me over.
+I drift to thoughts of Klingons and their concept of an honourable death and I know now that there'll be nothing honourable or noble about mine.
+It's painful, cold and lonely, with only my sad memories and thoughts of wasted time to see me over.

 I find the only thing I can wish for now is that someone finds my body.
-I don’t want this place to be my grave.
+I don't want this place to be my grave…my tomb.
 I want to float among the stars where my spirit can journey in death where it journeyed in life.